nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2 1` deletes the 1st buying property under 2nd person in the address book.
+* `list` followed by `delBuy 2 1` deletes the 1st buying property under 2nd person in the address book.

 ### Clearing all entries : `clear`